-3. Expand our health care infrastructure and capacity
+2. Expand our public health care infrastructure and capacity.

-- Nationalize production of health care equipment and use government infrastructure, capacity and resources to strengthen and expand the health care system. - Move federal resources and capacity towards re-opening hospitals that have been closed over the past 10 years. - Establish a Community Care Corps within Jubilee Justice Jobs Program to train community health service providers and expand health care resources in poor and low-income communities, rural areas and small towns. - Expand resources for CDC and NIH to study health impacts of poverty, inequality and ecological devastation.
+- Move federal resources and capacity towards re-opening hospitals that have been closed over the past 10 years, prioritizing hospitals in poor, low-income, rural and native communities. - Update hospitals in these communities so they are equipped to provide the best possible modern medical care. - Nationalize production and distribution of critical health care equipment. - Establish a public health communications infrastructure to share resources, learn and communicate with hospitals and health professionals across the country and world. - Establish a Community Care Corps within Jubilee Jobs Program to train community health service providers and expand health care resources in poor and low-income communities, rural areas and small towns. - Expand resources for CDC and NIH to study health impacts of poverty, inequality and ecological devastation.